alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "Tell me why this can't work" - [Keith Rabois](https://www.youtube.com/watch?v=fA00lIUES9A) on dd in technical areas.

+- "The Toothbrush Test" - [Robert Playter](https://www.youtube.com/watch?v=cLVdsZ3I5os) on Sergey Brin's want for products that can be used daily.

 [Pull requests](https://github.com/alexmackenzie-wx/blog) encouraged if you have a learning to share!